Teaching Repeat Signs, D.C. al Fine, and Music Score Markings

 • Hard: add level 2 cards (1st and 2nd endings, codas, segnos, etc.) for even more common score adaptations.

-Here’s what you’ll get with the Scarecrow Scores music game download:
+Here’s what you’ll get with the Scarecrow Scores printable download:

 • Scarecrow Scores game in 2 sizes: US letter & A4